fredo838/sparp/README.md

 # Documentation
 `sparp` stands for *Simple Parallel Asynchronous Requests in Python*
+### Purpose
+Find `async` or `await`confusing, and just want to process a list of requests?
+Then this is the package for you.
 ### Installation
 ```bash
 python3 -m pip install python3 -m pip install git+https://github.com/fredo838/sparp.git